 If you are familiar with Netflix’s ‘Narcos‘ you should know that the series traces the rise and fall of drug empires.
 It starts with the feared Medellin cartel, headed by Pablo Escobar, who has been elevated from the level of a drug kingpin to an urban legend.
 The show then follows yet another Colombian cartel, which was perhaps deadlier.
 We see the gentlemen of Cali.

 Finally, ‘Narcos’ moves from Colombia to Mexico, where we trace the formation of a very different type of beast.
-The rise of the Mexican cartels coincides with the Mexican war on drugs, which continues to be waged, till this date.
+The rise of the Mexican cartels coincides with the Mexican war on drugs, which continues to be waged to this date.
 If you have been following ‘Narcos’ over the seasons, you already know that the show is based on real drug empires and kingpins.
 It also follows their rise and fall rather accurately, often using archival footage for greater impact.
-That being said, liberties are taken with the narration, for dramatic effect.
+That being said liberties are taken with the narration for dramatic effect.

-Naturally, the next logical question would be how much of ‘Narcos Mexico‘ is based on a true story.
+Naturally, the next logical question would be how much of ‘Narcos Mexico‘ is inspired by a true story.
 Don’t worry, we are here to answer all the questions you might have.

 ‘Narcos Mexico’ is partially based on a true story.
 It traces the rise of the Guadalajara cartel, as well as the exploits of DEA agent Kiki Camarena.
 Ultimately, the boss of the cartel crosses paths with Kiki, which does not end well for either side.
 In the aftermath of Kiki’s murder, the DEA launches an enormous homicide investigation, which also marks the start of the war on drugs.